Where Does It Hurt? Let Princeton Orthopaedic Associates, P.A. Help

 Orthopaedic surgeon Brian Culp specializes in hip and knee replacement and adult reconstruction.
 “Many of our patients come to us from referrals from either emergency room or primary care physicians,” said Dr. Culp.
 “My patients typically come in complaining of pain in either their hips or knees.
 This pain can be compounded with stiffness or the inability to move, as well as crunching or grinding.
 I find that the biggest complaint I hear is that these symptoms radically interfere with a patient’s quality of life.”

-Anyway, besides this, the doctor also gets complaints regarding bunions.
+But how does one recognize the symptoms?
+Are they only limited to tingling or numbness?
+Perhaps not!, Many patients also complain about bunions.
 “I receive the bulk of my patients who experience this from outside referring medical doctors, physical therapists, and hand therapists.”

 When asked to describe a typical patient, Dr. Frederick Song says, “With the popularity of organized and recreational sports, I see patients of all ages.
 Whether the patient is playing youth soccer, a collegiate athlete, or a weekend warrior, our goal is to resolve pain and restore function.”
 Dr. Song’s area of expertise is sports medicine with a focus on knee and shoulder injuries, as well as shoulder replacement surgery.

 In terms of sports-related injuries, the most common injuries Dr. Song sees are “anterior cruciate ligament (ACL) tears and meniscus tears in the knee as well as rotator cuff injuries and labral tears in the shoulder,” he said.
 “These all tend to be more acute type injuries although rotator cuff tears can also be chronic and progressive.”